Have you thought about having an eat-in kitchen? What’s more convenient than eating right next to where you cook?

 Eat-in Kitchen Island

-A kitchen island is the perfect perch for guests to sit and socialise with the cook or for kids that want to help in the kitchen.
+A kitchen island is the perfect perch for guests to sit and socialise with the cook.
+It’s also great for kids that want to help in the kitchen.

-Upholstered chairs can be added to create a cosy dining spot.
-Or some small backless stools can be used for areas where there is not a lot of extra space as they can be easily tucked under the counter when not in use.
+Upholstered chairs can be used to create a cosy dining spot.
+However, small backless stools can be used for areas where there is not a lot of extra space.
+These can be tucked under the counter when not in use.